Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 **3.`ls /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`** Here the dirbuster directory contains multiple lists, but medium one shown here is just one of the many options

+> ### Hydra

-- `hydra -l michael -P /usr/share/wordlists/rockyou.txt  ssh://192.168.1.110 -t 4` Here we can also type just the ip alone followed by ssh like: `192.168.1.110 ssh` its equal to `ssh://192.168.1.110`, `-l` is for login, `-P` is for password an `t 4` is the speed.
+- `hydra -l michael -P /usr/share/wordlists/rockyou.txt  **ssh://192.168.1.110** -t 4` Here we can also type just the ip alone followed by ssh like: `192.168.1.110 ssh` its equal to `ssh://192.168.1.110`, `-l` is for login, `-P` is for password an `t 4` is the speed.
 Note that if you do not specify ssh then it will brute force on port 80 which is meant for http and will be incorrect

 - I found [**This Link about Hydra**](https://www.linuxfordevices.com/tutorials/linux/hydra-brute-force-ssh) helpful, and so I am sharing as reference